Ariza-ye/air-agent/README.md

 ## Version and License

 The current version is `0.1.1-SNAPSHOT`, and the API may still change.
-This repository does not currently include a license file; do not assume a particular open-source license without explicit authorization.
+This repository currently uses the MIT License.